NZivkovic94/PVEB17_Platform_for_learning_Serbian/README.md

 # :books: Platform for learning Serbian language
 Web platform which will enable learning Serbian language through a number of lessons which are all theme connected.
-This platform is meant for young people in foreign countries which would like to keep in touch with both culture and language from their homeland.
+This platform is meant for young people in foreign countries who would like to keep in touch with both culture and language from their homeland.
 Platform is developed using [Vue.js](https://vuejs.org/) and [Laravel](https://laravel.com/)

 This application is developed as a project for Web development course at the [Faculty of Mathematics](http://www.matf.bg.ac.rs/eng/) in Belgrade, Serbia.